-Museums & Attractions in Medellin
+Museums & Tourist Attractions of Medellin

 Museo de Antioquia - arguably one of the best museums in Colombia.
 There’s a huge Botero exhibit, if you’re interested in Colombia’s most famous artist (and “the son of Colombia”) as well as a few other exhibits pertaining to modern, colonial and religious art.
 The beautiful architecture of the building alone may be worth the entrance fee of 10,000 COP.
 Opening hours: Mon - Sat 10:00 am - 5:30 pm, Sun & Public Holidays 10:00 am - 4:30 pm.